 Planning Grants will be accepted at any time by the Michigan College Access Network (MCAN) offices.
 Grants are reviewed throughout the year.
 Please work with your primary staff contact to get a better understanding of when your grant application may be reviewed.
-If you do not yet have a primary staff contact, please contact Jessica Soja, strategy manager of community mobilization.
+If you do not yet have a primary staff contact, please contact Chris Rutherford, Director of Community Mobilization Strategy.
 MCAN is committed to reviewing grants and providing a response to applicants in 90 days or less.
 Grants will not be awarded from September 1 - September 30 as it is the end of our fiscal year.
 Grant submitted during that time will be reviewed and notified of award status beginning October 1.

 If you would like to review the online application components, you are welcome to review this document.
 You cannot submit the application using this PDF.
-This is only for review purposes.
+This is for review purposes only.

 MCAN has adopted the collective impact framework to help communities organize and initiate their local network.
 MCAN recommends that communities follow the steps listed below during the planning process in order to be successful and to help position the LCAN to be competitive for future MCAN grant opportunities: